 10.5 The Committee takes note of the author's claim, based on article 14 (1) of the Covenant, that the electoral branch is not independent or impartial (see paras.
-3.5 and 3.7).
-The Committee also notes, however, that the actions of that branch that are described by the author refer to cases that are different from the present case, which relates to the author's disqualification as a candidate for mayor in the subnational elections of 2015.
-The Committee finds that the author has also failed to show how the composition of the Supreme Electoral Court detracted from its independence in ruling on his appeal.
-Moreover, he has not shown that the independence of the members of that Court was not duly safeguarded by the manner in which they were chosen.
-Lastly, the Committee observes that the statements in support of circular No. 71/2014 that were made by members of the Court before the issuance of decision No. 93/2015 were of a general nature and did not refer specifically to the author's disqualification.
-Consequently, the Committee finds that, for the purpose of admissibility, the author has not sufficiently substantiated this claim, based on article 14 (1) of the Covenant, that the independence of the Court was not maintained in law and in practice, and declares it inadmissible under article 2 of the Optional Protocol.
+3.5-3.7).
+The Committee also notes, however, that the actions of that branch that are described by the author refer to cases that are different from the present case, which relates to the author's disqualification as a candidate for mayor in the 2015 elections.
+The Committee finds that the author has also failed to show how the composition of the Supreme Electoral Court detracted from its independence in ruling on her appeal.
+Moreover, she has not shown that the independence of the members of that Court was not duly safeguarded by the manner in which they were chosen.
+Lastly, the Committee observes that the statements in support of circular No. 71/2014 that were made by members of the Court before the issuance of decision No. 93/2015 were of a general nature and did not refer to the author's disqualification.
+Consequently, the Committee finds that the author has not sufficiently substantiated this claim, made on the basis of article 14 (1) of the Covenant as it did not preserve the independence of the Supreme Electoral Court in law and in practice, and declares it inadmissible under article 2 of the Optional Protocol.

-10.6 The Committee also notes the author's claim, under article 14 (1) of the Covenant, that the executive branch interfered in the work of the Court that ruled on his application for amparo, thereby undermining the independence of the Court (see para.
+10.6 The Committee also takes note of the author's claims under article 14 (1) of the Covenant relating to the alleged interference of the executive branch in the court that ruled on her application for amparo, which could have affected the court's independence (see para.
 3.10).
-The Committee notes, however, that the author has not provided any specific information to support the claim that the executive branch interfered in the constitutional amparo proceedings.
-Accordingly, the Committee considers that this part of the claim has not been sufficiently substantiated by the author and declares it inadmissible under article 2 of the Optional Protocol.
+However, the Committee observes that the author has not provided any specific information to back up her claim regarding interference by the executive in the constitutional proceedings concerning her application for amparo.
+Consequently, the Committee is of the view that the author has not adequately substantiated this part of the complaint and declares it inadmissible under article 2 of the Optional Protocol.